 For many years the chest-strap heart rate monitor has been the default choice for cyclists.
 From the early days when Polar was big, to nowadays where Wahoo and Garmin rule the market.
 All have chest-strap sensors.

-For context , I have been wearing heart rate Chest-Strap’s for over 10years, using them to monitor training and fitness.
+For context , I have been wearing heart rate chest strap’s for over 10 years, using them to monitor training and fitness, mainly while on the bike.
 Wrist or arm worn sensors are a relatively new thing to market.
 Recently I got a hold of a Wahoo Tickr Fit to test.
-This is a heart rate measuring arm strap.
-Yeah it goes on the arm just below or above your elbow.
-It pairs to Garmin or Wahoo cycling computers and replaces the chest-strap.
+This is a heart rate measuring arm strap, yeah it goes on the arm just below or above your elbow.
+It replaces the chest strap and pairs with Garmin or Wahoo cycling computers, plus an array of apps on your phone.

-The first to market were wrist monitors like Garmin, Fit Bit or Apple make.
-Thees have been proven inaccurate.
+The first to market were wrist located monitors like Garmin, Fit Bit or Apple make.
+These have been proven fairly inaccurate.
 A move to a different body location proved for more reliable, repeatable results – thus the armband.

 The tech is different from a chest strap which uses electrical impulses from your heart.
 Tickr Fit armband uses an optical sensor to track your blood flow and calculate your heart rate. (a technique called photoplethysmography).
 We have seen a similar type of sensor used on the wrist in the case of FitBits and Apple Watches.
 When researched, one of the major tech differences between brands is the quality and accuracy of the optical sensors used.
 The one in the Wahoo unit is made by Wahoo and not a common off the shelf unit.
 This is supposed to provide more accuracy.
-The Wahoo unit is also located further up the arm, not on the wrist.
+The Wahoo unit can be worn on the wrist but its preferred to be located further up the arm, not on the wrist.
 More bloodflow in the upper arm location to improve accuracy.

 Wahoo Tickr Fit Features